mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It is legal in most countries - under the same rules as paragliding.

-It is a very high risk activity.
+It is a very high risk activity with very few statistics available.

 # Speed Riding